jjoe64/GraphView/README.markdown

 Added a function to auto scale the y-axis nicely.
 If you are on a graph a long touch will autoscale the y axis.
 A double touch will take you back to the x origin of the graph.

+<h4>21 February 2013 </h4>
+Added manual configuration of y axis increments.
+This will no work with the autoscale as well.

 <h2>Original text: What is GraphView</h2>

 GraphView is a library for Android to programmatically create flexible and nice-looking diagramms.
 It is easy to understand, to integrate and to customize it.